Table of Contents

 ---|---|

-Each method has its own strengths and limitations, and the choice of method depends on the specific research question, data structure, and the degree of overlap in propensity scores between treatment groups.
+The choice of method depends on the research objectives, data structure, and the degree of overlap in propensity scores between groups.

 What are the Advantages and Limitations of Propensity Matching Score Analytics?

-- Matching algorithms can be complex: The choice of matching algorithm (e.g. nearest neighbor, optimal matching) and parameters (e.g. caliper width) can impact results and requires methodological expertise.
+- Complex Matching Algorithms: The choice of matching algorithms (e.g., nearest neighbor, optimal matching) impacts results and requires expertise.

 In summary, while PSM offers several advantages in clinical research, it has important limitations related to hidden bias, sample size requirements, and the need for careful implementation.
 Integrating PSM with randomized trials can help leverage its strengths while maintaining the robustness of randomization.